 Although dogs naturally produce vitamin C within their bodies, the extra vitamin C obtained from their diet can have significant benefits to a dog’s health.
-This is especially true for older, sick or stressed dogs, where vitamin C can be quickly depleted.
-But there are some precautions to take when feeding your dog oranges.
+This is especially true for older, sick or stressed dogs, where vitamin C can be quickly depleted with age.

-It is extremely important to only feed dogs the fleshy part of the orange.
-Dogs should not eat the orange peel, seeds, the pith, the white film on the orange’s flesh or any other plant part.
-These parts need to be removed as they contain toxic compounds.
+It is extremely important to only feed your dog the fleshy part of the orange.
+Remove the orange peel, seeds and pith (the white film on the orange’s flesh) or any other plant part before giving it to them.

-Remember to also treat oranges as a treat that should only make up 10% of your dog’s total calories in a day.
-This will help prevent weight gain and a digestive upset.
+Oranges or any fruit, for that matter, should be given as a treat that only makes up to 10% of their total calories in a day.
+This will help prevent weight gain and an upset digestive system.